Sasaki-Einstein 5-manifolds associated to toric 3-Sasaki manifolds: Examples

 \subsection{Smooth examples}

-It is well known that there exists only two complete examples of positive scalar curvature anti-self-dual Einstein manifolds~\cite{Hi2}~\cite{FK}, $S^4$ and $\cps^2$ with the round and Fubini-Study metrics respectively.
-Note that we are considering $\cps^2$ with the opposite of the usual orientation. \\
+It is well known that there exists only two complete examples of positive scalar curvature anti-self-dual Einstein manifolds~\cite{Hit81,FriKur82}, $S^4$ and $\overline{\cps}^2$ with the round and Fubini-Study metrics respectively, where $\overline{\cps}^2$ denotes $\cps^2$ with the opposite of the usual orientation. \\

 \emph{$\mathcal{M}= S^4$}